kl1nton/1_Applied_Basic_Science/2_Physiology.md

 ### Q2.81
 Magnesium is the 4th most plentiful cation in the body.
 Which of the following statement about _magnesium metabolism_ is true?

-	A. 70kg adult has roughly 200 mmol magnesium - F
+	A. 70kg adult has roughly 200 mmol magnesium
-	B. The extracellular fluid contains about 50% total body magnesium - F
+	B. The extracellular fluid contains about 50% total body magnesium
 	C. Normal plasma magnesium concentration ranges from 0.70 to 1.05 mmol/L (1.4 to 2.1 mEq/L)
-	D. About 10% of plasma magnesium is ultrafiltered by the kidneys - F
+	D. About 10% of plasma magnesium is ultrafiltered by the kidneys
-	E. Magnesium is the key electrolyte for generation of a smooth muscle action potential - F
+	E. Magnesium is the key electrolyte for generation of a smooth muscle action potential

 #### Answer: C. Normal plasma magnesium concentration ranges from 0.70 to 1.05 mmol/L (1.4 to 2.1 mEq/L) - TRUE
 - Magnesium (Mg2+) is the fourth most plentiful cation in the body.
 A 70kg adult has roughly 1000mmol Mg2+.
 About 50% is sequestered in bone and not readily exchangeable with other compartments.
 The extracellular fluid (ECF) contains only about 1% of total body Mg2+.
 The remainder resides in the intracellular compartment.
 Normal plasma Mg2+ concentration ranges from 0.70 to 1.05mmol/L. The maintenance of plasma Mg2+ concentration is largely a function of dietary intake and extremely effective renal and intestinal conservation.
 Within 7 days of initiation of a Mg2+-deficient diet, renal and faecal Mg2+ excretion each fall to about 0.5mmol/24 h.
 About 70% of plasma Mg2+ is ultrafiltered by the kidney; the remainder is bound to protein.
 As with Ca2+, protein binding of Mg2+ is pH dependent.
 Plasma Mg2+ concentration and either total body Mg2+ or intracellular Mg2+ content are not closely related.
 However, severe plasma hypomagnesaemia may reflect diminished body stores of Mg2+.
 A wide variety of enzymes are Mg2+ activated or dependent.
 Mg2+ is required by all enzymatic processes involving ATP and is also required by many of the enzymes involved in nucleic acid metabolism.
 Mg2+ is required for thiamine pyrophosphate cofactor activity and appears to stabilise the structure of macromolecules such as DNA and RNA.
 Mg2+ is also related to calcium and potassium metabolism in an intimate but poorly understood way.

 ### Q2.82
-The parasympathetic nervous system (PNS) is a subdivision of the autonomic nervous system (ANS, and it operates in tandem with the other subdivision, the sympathetic nervous system (SNS).
+The parasympathetic nervous system (PNS) is a subdivision of autonomic nervous system (ANS), and it operates in tandem with the other subdivision, sympathetic nervous system (SNS).
 Which of the following is an effect of stimulation of the PNS?

 	A. Dilatation of the pupils
 	B. Decreased secretion of the lacrimal glands
 	C. Bronchodilatation
-	D. Bradycardia - F
+	D. Bradycardia
 	E. Ejaculation

 #### Answer: A. Dilatation of the pupils - *FALSE* = D. Bradycardia - TRUE
-- The parasympathetic nervous system (PNS) is one of two divisions of the autonomic nervous system.
-Sometimes called the ‘rest and digest’ system, the parasympathetic system conserves energy because it slows the heart rate, increases intestinal and gland activity, and relaxes sphincter muscles in the gastrointestinal tract.
-Although an oversimplification, it is said that the PNS acts in a reciprocal manner to the effects of the sympathetic nervous system; in fact, in some tissues innervated by both systems, the effects are synergistic.
-- The PNS uses only acetylcholine (ACh) as its neurotransmitter.
-The ACh acts on two types of receptors: the muscarinic and nicotinic cholinergic receptors.
-Most transmissions occur in two stages: when stimulated, the preganglionic nerve releases ACh at the ganglion, which acts on nicotinic receptors of the postganglionic nerve.
-The postganglionic nerve then releases ACh to stimulate the muscarinic receptors of the target organ.
+- Parasympathetic nervous system (PNS) is one of two divisions of the autonomic nervous system
+- Sometimes called the ‘rest and digest’ system, the parasympathetic system conserves energy as it
+	- slows the heart rate
+	- &uarr; intestinal and gland activity
+	- relaxes sphincter muscles in gastrointestinal tract
+- Although an oversimplification
+	- **NOTE** PNS acts opposite to Sympathetic Nervous System (SNS; 'fight or flight')
+	- in fact, in some tissues innervated by both systems, the effects are synergistic
+- **NOTE** PNS only uses only acetylcholine (ACh) as its neurotransmitter
+- ACh acts on two types of receptors
+	1. Muscarinic
+	2. Nicotinic cholinergic receptors.
+- Most transmissions occur in two stages: when stimulated
+	1. preganglionic nerve releases ACh at ganglion
+		- acting on *nicotinic receptors* of postganglionic nerve
+	2. postganglionic nerve then releases ACh
-- Effects of parasympathetic stimulation:
+		- stimulates *muscarinic* receptors of target organ

+##### Effects of Parasympathetic Stimulation ('rest & digest') - LEARN
 - Pupil: constriction (greater depth of focal field)
 - Ciliary muscle: constriction (near focus)
 - Lacrimal gland: secretion increased
 - Submandibular gland: secretion released and increased
 - Parotid gland: secretion increased
-	- Heart: decreased pulse rate and myocardial responsiveness
+- Heart: &darr; HR (**bradycardia**) and myocardial responsiveness
 - Lung: constriction of air passages
 - Gut: increased peristaltic and segmentation motility
 - Liver: reduced blood glucose generation (from glycogen breakdown)
 - Pancreas: insulin release
 - Kidney: no innervation
 - Urinary bladder: relaxation of sphincter and contraction of bladder wall musculature
 - Penis: erection plus sensory facilitation (**Penis = PNS**)
 - Arterioles in general: no innervation
 - Arterioles in voluntary muscular system: no innervation
 - Piloerector muscles (raise hair or goosebumps): no innervation
 - Sweat glands: no innervation.

 ### Q2.83
 After _cardiac survey_ a patient has a _very fast heart rate_ (HR).
 The ECG of this patient will show:

 	A. A wider QRS complex
-	B. A prolonged P–R interval - F
+	B. A prolonged P–R interval
-	C. A smaller QRS complex - F
+	C. A smaller QRS complex
-	D. A longer ST segment - F
+	D. A longer ST segment
-	E. A shortened Q–T interval - F
+	E. A shortened Q–T interval

 #### Answer: A. A wider QRS complex - *FALSE* = E. A shortened Q–T interval - TRUE
-- An increased heart rate is associated with a shortened Q–T interval.
-The Q–T interval begins at the onset of the QRS complex and the end of the T wave.
-It represents the time between the start of ventricular depolarisation and the end of ventricular repolarisation.
-It is useful as a measure of the duration of repolarisation.
-The Q–T interval will vary depending-on the heart rate, age and gender.
-It increases with bradycardia and decreases with tachycardia.
-Men have shorter Q–T intervals (0.39 s) than women (0.41 s).
-The Q–T interval is influenced by electrolyte balance, drugs and ischaemia.
+- &uarr; HR is associated with a shortened Q–T interval

+##### Notes
+- Q–T interval begins at onset of QRS complex and end of T wave, representing
+	- Time between *start of ventricular depolarisation* and *end of ventricular repolarisation*
+- It is useful as a measure of duration of repolarisation
+- **NOTE** Q–T interval will vary depending-on *heart rate, age and gender*
+	- It increases with bradycardia and decreases with tachycardia
+	- Men have shorter Q–T intervals (0.39s) than women (0.41s)
+- Q–T interval is influenced by electrolyte balance, drugs and ischaemia

 ### Q2.84
-Atrial fibrillation (AF) occurs when the atria depolarise repeatedly and in an irregular uncontrolled manner, usually at an atrial rate greater than 350 bpm.
+*Atrial fibrillation* (AF) occurs when the atria depolarise repeatedly and in an irregular uncontrolled manner, usually at an atrial rate greater than 350 bpm.
 No P waves are observed in the ECG as a result of the chaotic atrial depolarisation.

 Which of the following statements about P waves is true?

-	A. The P-wave duration is normally <0.12 s - F (0.12 to 0.20s)
+	A. The P-wave duration is normally <0.12 s
-	B. The P-wave amplitude is normally >0.25 mV - F
+	B. The P-wave amplitude is normally >0.25 mV
-	C. The P-wave contour is usually saw-toothed - F
+	C. The P-wave contour is usually saw-toothed
 	D. A negative P wave can indicate depolarisation arising from the bundle of His
-	E. The P–R interval is the time (in seconds) from the beginning of the P wave to the end of the QRS complex - F (P to start of QRS)
+	E. The P–R interval is the time (in seconds) from the beginning of the P wave to the end of the QRS complex

 #### Answer: D. A negative P wave can indicate depolarisation arising from the bundle of His - *FALSE* = A. The P-wave duration is normally < 0.12s - TRUE
-- P waves are caused by atrial depolarisation.
-In normal sinus rhythm, the SA node acts as the pacemaker.
-The electrical impulse from the SA node spreads over the right and left atria to cause atrial depolarisation.
-The P-wave contour is usually smooth, entirely positive and of uniform size.
-The atrial flutter waves, known as F waves, are larger than normal P waves and they have a saw-toothed waveform.
-The P-wave duration is normally < 0.12 s and the amplitude is normally <0.25 mV.
-A negative P wave can indicate depolarisation arising from the atrioventricular (AV) node.
-The P–R interval is the time (in seconds) from the beginning of the P wave (onset of atrial depolarisation) to the beginning of the QRS complex (onset of ventricular depolarisation).
-The normal P–R interval duration range is from 0.12 s to 0.20 s, measured from the initial deflection of the P wave to the initial deflection of the QRS complex.
-The P–R interval is longer with high vagal tone.
-A prolonged P–R interval can correspond to impaired AV node conduction.
+- P-wave duration is normally < 0.12 s and amplitude is normally <0.25 mV
+	- Normal P–R interval duration range is from 0.12s to 0.20s

+##### Notes
+- P waves are caused by atrial depolarisation
+	- In normal sinus rhythm (NSR) , SA node acts as pacemaker
+- Electrical impulse from SA node spreads over right and left atria to cause *atrial depolarisation*
+	- P-wave contour is usually smooth, entirely positive and of uniform size.
+- Atrial flutter waves (F waves) are larger than normal P waves - they have a saw-toothed waveform

+####
+- P-wave duration is normally < 0.12 s and the amplitude is normally <0.25 mV
+	- Negative P wave = depolarisation arising from atrioventricular (AV) node
+- P–R interval is time (in seconds) from
+	- beginning of P wave (onset of atrial depolarisation) to
+	- beginning of the QRS complex (onset of ventricular depolarisation).
+- Normal P–R interval duration range is from 0.12 s to 0.20 s
+	- measured from initial deflection of P wave to initial deflection of QRS complex
+- P–R interval is longer with high vagal tone
+	- A prolonged P–R interval can correspond to impaired AV node conduction

 ### Q2.85
 A 63-yo man with severe epigastric pain and raised troponin I levels has ECG changes that suggest an acute MU involving the _inferior wall of the heart_.
 Which of the following ECG leads will pick up these changes?